odin-striver/website/_vomit/inventory-defined-infrastructure.rst

 :date: 2017/09/17
 :tags: infrastructure, debian, networking, virtualization
 :desc: Inventory Defined Infrastructure -- A New Era For Information Technology
+:status: draft

 It's been interesting to observe the progression of technology over the past few years.
 We continue to increase what can be done with technology and we continue to decrease the barrier to entry.
-What's expected of IT professionals must grow in order to keep up with the demand.

 While many fads have come and gone, system automation isn't going anywhere.
 Most of us have reached a point where it's no longer possible to do our jobs without